 If there’s one thing that the current situation lends itself to it’s creating a more resilient business.
 That’s it.
 Resilience will help you prepare for any difficulties to come and get you ahead of your competitors.
 You’ll be able to come out of this stronger than ever.

-Crucially, the strategies I’m listing below will help you when you’re bringing new people on to your team or updating your product.
+Crucially, the software maintenance strategies I’m listing below will help you when you’re bringing new people to your team or updating your product.
 They will also help you reduce software maintenance costs.

 Review your documentation